Tycro-Games/tycro-games.github.io/_projects/BlockC.md

 priority_engine: 999
 ---

+## 📂 Source Code & Template

+The game is based on a template I received during the block, which you can find [here on GitHub](https://github.com/Tycro-Games/Raytracer-VoxPopuli).

 ## 🎓 About the Project

 This project was part of my university curriculum, where the goal was to implement a raytracing engine in 8 weeks using the provided [template](https://github.com/jbikker/voxpopuli), focusing on voxel-based rendering.
 I designed and developed the core raytracing algorithm, which runs entirely on the CPU, allowing it to simulate lighting effects like shadows, reflections, and refractions.